 Social Media Policy in the Workplace

-About a year ago, Apple unveiled a new set of emojis.
-The much anticipated update included the option to change the skin color of human emojis to better represent human diversity.
-Unfortunately Clorox overlooked this important fact when the update was released.
+A few years ago, Apple unveiled a new set of emojis.
+The much-anticipated update included the option to change the skin color of human emojis to better represent human diversity.
+Unfortunately, Clorox overlooked this important fact when the update was released.

 The Twitter account of Clorox sent out a tweet with a Clorox bleach bottle, the bottle was a mosaic comprised of emojis.
 They accompanied the image with the caption, “New emojis are alright but where’s the bleach.”